The Trump Presidency

 By Meenakshi Jagadeesan and Norisa Diaz, 17 October 2018

-Amnesty International reveals thousands of children separated from relatives for supposed fraud, defines separation a form of torture under US and international law.
+Amnesty International reveals thousands of children have been separated from relatives for supposed fraud and defines separation as a form of torture under US and international law.

 By James Cogan, 10 October 2018

 Testifying to the fraught state of relations, China’s foreign minister publicly lambasted the United States.